tammymakesthings/palmdieroller/CodeAt50kFeet.md

 RsrcEdit.
 Testing was done on both my Palm IIIc and on POSE.
 The `BuildPRC` utility, from [prc-tools](http://prc-tools.sourceforge.net), was used to compile the resource file on the PC.

-### 2020 Update Comments

-A random email from someone who'd found this code inspired me to go rescue it from Sourceforge and migrate it over here.
-It makes me a little sad how many of the companies in the Tools Used section no longer exist.
-Nonetheless, I've decided to preserve this code for historical value.
-Suffice it to say, I'm not updating it anymore, and pull requests will probably be ignored.
-Also, although I've updated my email address in the resource script (`DieRoller.rcp`), I have not -- and likely will not -- rebuilt the binary resource file `DieRollerRsrc.prc` to reflect those changes.

-It is, however, fun to look back on this and see a bit of my own personal evolution as a software developer reflected in how I approached this problem 20 years ago and how I might tackle it today.
-I'm tempted to rewrite this app in Swift or something just as a learning exercise.

-The PalmPilot really laid the groundwork for what the iOS and Android platforms have become.
-Primitive though it was, it really created the Personal Digital Assistant market (which evolved into today's smartphones) in a way that I don't think the Apple Newton did.

-R.I.P., Palm.
-None of us knew the future you were laying the foundation for.